galvdat-hthieu/vgupe2024_team2/README.md

 <a href=".document/diagrams/usecase/usecase_guest.png">Use case diagram for guest</a>

+<a href=".document/diagrams/usecase/usecase_other.png">Use case diagram for user</a>

-<a href=".document/diagrams/usecase/usecase_other.png">Use case diagram for user, moderator and admin</a>
+<a href=".document/diagrams/usecase/usecase_other.png">Use case diagram for moderator and admin</a>

 -----

 ### Sequence Diagram

-<a href=".document/diagrams/sequence/sequence_guest.png">Sequence diagram for guest functions: contact, search book, view books, read news</a>
+<a href=".document/diagrams/sequence/sequence_guest.png">Sequence diagram for guest functions: contact, search book, view books, read FAQs</a>

 <a href=".document/diagrams/sequence/sequence_register.png">Sequence diagram for "register" function</a>